nafg/reactive/reactive-web-demo/src/main/resources/site/web/JsEventStream.md

 `reactive-web` has a powerful mechanism that lets you define Javascript API stubs as scala traits.
 You can then "call" Javascript APIs from scala code, simply by invoking methods on a proxy object.

 The way it works is simple.
-You write a trait that extends `JsStub`, named after the Javscript object it represents, and define abstract methods in it that correspond to the methods of that object.
+You write a trait that extends `JsStub`, named after the Javascript object it represents, and define abstract methods in it that correspond to the methods of that object.
 The methods’ arguments should `JsExp`s, and they may return a `JsExp`, or another `JsStub` interface.
 You then obtain an instance by calling `jsProxy[theTrait]()`.